Troubleshoot notifications in Jira

 • Repeat the same step with com.atlassian.jira.plugins.inform.batching.cron.BatchNotificationJob

-• (warning) Remember to disable these once the problem is resolved as they can increase the overhead on server hosting, potentially cause degradation to performance and also consuming HDD space.
+• (warning) Remember to turn these off once the problem is resolved, as they can increase the overhead on server hosting, potentially cause performance degradation, and consume HDD space.

-• For even more detailed logging (display the message headers, protocol details), see Logging email protocols.
+• For more detailed logging (display the message headers and protocol details), see Logging email protocols.

-• (warning) Note that logging email protocols is not recommended in most case, because it requires a Jira restart, and it adds logs at the Java Mail Library which is extremely verbose, will flood the log files and make them rotate very quickly
+• (warning) Logging email protocols is not recommended in most cases because it requires a Jira restart, and it adds logs at the Java Mail Library, which is highly verbose, will flood the log files and make them rotate very quickly.

 Was this helpful?